WangZehaoAI/GLU-Attention/README.md

-GLU Attention创新的把GLU机制引入Attention之中，增强了Transformer的模型性能和收敛速度，无额外参数开销，微乎其微的额外计算开销。对原始Attention的改动极小，并且可无缝适配多种Attention变体，大家可以快速应用到自己的Transformer项目之中，免费提升性能。希望大家都能用起来😃

-GLU Attention provide nearly cost-free performance boost for transformers with a simple mechanism that applies Gated Linear Unit to the values in Attention.
+GLU Attention provide nearly cost-free performance boost for Transformer Language Models pre-training with a simple mechanism that applies Gated Linear Unit to the values in Attention.

 ![MHA and GLU MHA Algorithm](./paper/GLU_Attention.png)